 Guardians and conservators are required to file annual reports with the court on the status of the guardianship or conservatorship and the ward (person under guardianship or conservatorship).
 If the best interests of the ward are not met or the report is not filed on the anniversary of the appointment, the court may require that the guardian or conservator be removed.

 Proper administration of an estate, adherence to accounting requirements and ensuring that your choices for a guardian and conservator are deemed acceptable and qualified by the Court are best achieved with the comprehensive guidance and representation of an experienced estate planning attorney.

-Please call our Warrensburg office at 660-747-6600 to schedule a free initial consultation with attorney Roach, or contact us through our secure online contact form.
+Please call our Warrensburg office at 660-747-6600 to schedule a free initial consultation , or contact us through our secure online contact form.
 We look forward to speaking with you.